CodingEZ/Automated-Garden/README.md

 in the future a neural network to identify plants regardless of size.

 ## Requirements
+The project was run on a Windows computer, on which OpenCV 3.4 was easy to install.
+However, as long as one could install OpenCV, this project can be run on other operating systems.

 1. Python 3.x
 2. OpenCV 3.4
 3. numpy (latest available version preferred)

-Optional:
-4. matplotlib (if you would like to display results, mostly for testing)
+4. (Optional) matplotlib (if you would like to display results, mostly for testing)
-5. serial (if you want to communicate with an Arduino, will add extension later)
+5. (Future) serial (if you want to communicate with an Arduino, will add extension later)

 ## How to use this repo
 detect = ImageDetection()